bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 int main() {

-    // define the no of blocks and threads
+    // define the no. of blocks and threads
     // required for the kernel launch
     int nThreads = 5;
     int nBlocks = 1;